Professional Highlights

 - Family therapy (parent(s) & teen, whole families, parent(s) and adult children, intergenerational)

-In my work I utilize these theories and models: Acceptance and Commitment Therapy, mindfulness practices, Narrative Therapy, Solution-Focused Therapy, Internal Family Systems, Differentiation of Self (Bowen/Snarch/Finlayson-Fife), Gottman principles, Positive Psychology, and Emotionally Focused Couples Therapy.
-I am thrilled to be the founder and a part of this unique group practice.
+In my work I utilize these theories and models: Acceptance and Commitment Therapy, mindfulness practices, Narrative Therapy, Solution-Focused Therapy, Internal Family Systems, Developmental Model for Couples (Bader), Differentiation of self (Bowen/Schnarch/Finlayson-Fife), Gottman principles, Discernment Counseling, Positive Psychology, and Emotionally Focused Therapy for Couples.

-I am a straight cigender member of the LGBTQ Affirmative Therapists Guild of Utah (Pogressive Paths Therapy is an Agency member of the Guild), and I am a Board Member of Encircle Therapy (2019-present).
+I am a straight cisgender member of the LGBTQ Affirmative Therapists Guild of Utah (Progressive Paths Therapy is an Agency member of the Guild), and I am a Board Member of Encircle Therapy (2019-present).

 I am an AAMFT Approved Supervisor, AAMFT member, and UAMFT member.
-I am the Past-President on the Board of the Mormon Mental Health Association (was President 2019-2022), and a founding MMHA Board Member since 2014.
+I am a Past-President of the Mormon Mental Health Association (President 2019-2022), and a founding MMHA Board Member in 2014.
+I assisted in founding and developing the Couple and Family Therapy: A feminist social justice informed MS training program at North Dakota State University 2003-2006.
+A COAMFTE accredited program that was discontinued in 2018.

-I keep a wait list for people to see me in-person in Orem (Mon-Thu), or in SLC (Fri only), or teletherapy for anyone in Utah.
+I am taking new clients for my wait list.
+I work in-person in Orem Mon-Thu, and in SLC Fri only, or teletherapy M-F for anyone in Utah.